RixInGithub/flaskws3/README.md

 Actually good WebSocket for Flask.

-Keep in mind that this is just a patched version; no changes were made, so original docs are still valid.
+Keep in mind that this is just a patched version of [this Python 2 original](https://github.com/smallfz/flask-ws); no changes were made, so original docs are still valid.

 For convenience, the module name didn't change too.